rat-and-catcher/in_cwave/README.md

 But the experiments needs had grown, and we got what we got.
 Here is some grave of the work, enjoy.

-**NOTE** We provide project solution for Microsoft Visual Studio 2013, 2017 and 2022 (any versions after VS 2013 should to work too) and Code::Blocks.
+**NOTE** We provide project solutions for Microsoft Visual Studio 2013, 2017 and 2022 (any versions after VS 2013 should to work too) and Code::Blocks.
 Our Code::Blocks project works just fine with versions V16.01 / MinGW gcc V4.9.2, 32 bit and V17.12 / MinGW gcc V5.1.0, 32 bit.